gardener/gardener/docs/development/autoscaling-specifics-for-components.md

 > [!NOTE]
 > Starting with release `v1.101`, the `VPAAndHPAForAPIServer` feature gate is enabled by default.
+> Starting with release `v1.105`, the `VPAAndHPAForAPIServer` feature gate is promoted to GA and locked to true.

 In all scaling modes the min replicas count of 2 is imposed by the [High Availability of Shoot Control Plane Components](../development/high-availability.md#control-plane-components).